greg-js/wdn/README.md

 `wdn` is slower and has a slightly different API compared to the original `wd` and `warp-dir`.
 It also doesn't have an `ls` command like they do.

-On the flip side, `wdn` can execute arbitrary commands in any point with `wdn exec`/`wdn e`, so `wd mypoint ls` yields the same as `wd exec mypoint ls`, and with `wdn`, you can add any option you like or execute different commands.
+On the flip side, `wdn` can execute arbitrary commands in any point with `wdn exec`/`wdn e`, so `wd mypoint ls` yields the same as `wdn exec mypoint ls`, and with `wdn`, you can add any option you like or execute different commands.

 Also, `wdn` supports warp points for your remote hosts as well.
 It reads your `~/.ssh/config` and lets you `add`, `list`, `show`, `remove` and `clear` for every host you have set up.
 Of course you can warp to them too, and you'll `cd` to the correct directory automatically right after connecting.

 ## usage

+A warp point is basically an alias for a certain local or remote path.
+Create some with `add`, then warp to them.
+But watch out, because once you warp, you can't starp!

 ### warp